Cover Letters and Resumes

 ATS (Applicant Tracking Systems)

-An applicant tracking system (ATS) is a software application that helps many companies manage the hiring process.
+An applicant tracking system (ATS) is a software application that helps many employers manage the hiring process.
 ATSs help employers screen applications for potential matches.
-When drafting your resume you want to be strategic about how you format your resume and the inclusion of keywords – which can help keep you in the candidate pool or eliminate you from it.
+When drafting your resume, be strategic about how you format it and include keywords, which can help keep you in the candidate pool.
 The following are popular resources that may help you test out the effectiveness of your resume.

-Jobscan 2 free resume scans upon sign up, and 2 free scans per month.
-ATS still has compatibility issues with tables and columns
+- Jobscan: Two free resume scans upon sign-up and two free scans per month.
+ATS still has compatibility issues with tables and columns.

-Enhancv Free plan offers 2 resumes and cover letters, good for 7 days
+- Enhancv: Free plan offers two resumes and cover letters, good for seven days

-Zip Job Article with tips for an ATS resume.
-Offer free resume review
+- Zip Job: Article with tips for an ATS resume.
+Offers free resume review.

-ATS Friendly Free plan provides 2 free scans per week
+- ATS Friendly: Free plan provides two free scans per week